write-you-a-scheme-v2/scheme/docs/01_introduction.md

 T.pack :: String -> Text
 T.unpack :: Text -> String
 ```
-However, this project is able to use overloaded strings in all of the files.
-I strongly suggest you do the same in a production environment, and I advocate Text becoming the standard for the language.
-This is the "strong" position on Text, and requires that all upstream libraries be written to either Text agnostic, or work with Text.
+However, this project uses overloaded strings in all files.
+Do this in a production environment, and I advocate Text becoming the standard for the language.
+This is the "strong" position on Text, and requires that all upstream libraries be written to be either Text agnostic, or work with Text.
 This may not always be the case.
 For these situations, you can convert into Text using `T.pack`, or just keep using `String`.

 ## Internal representation, welcome to LispVal
 We need a way to represent the structure of a program that can be manipulated within Haskell.
-Haskell's type system that allows for pattern matching on data constructors, which will allow our `eval` function to differentiate different forms of S-Expressions.
+Haskell's type system that allows for pattern matching on data constructors, which will allow our `eval` function to differentiate forms of S-Expressions.

 ## LispVal Definition
 After much ado, here's the representation of the S-Expression.
-All code and data will be represented by one of the following data constructors.
+All code and data is represented by one of the following data constructors.
 There is nothing else, let's take a look!
 ```Haskell
 data LispVal
   = Atom T.Text